hesamshayegan/WarmUp/README.md

 ## App Features

 ### - User Authentication & Authorization
-This section allows users to register as Warmup users with optional email and image profile settings, ensuring secure access to app features.
+This section allows users to register as WarmUp users with optional email and image profile settings, ensuring secure access to app features.

 ### - User Profile
 Registered users have the capability to edit or delete their profiles, providing them with control over their account information.